yoninazarathy/one-on-epsilon-assets/blog/polygonal-numbers.md

 $28 = 1 + 2 + 3 + 4 + 5 + 6 + 7.$

-Enter Carl Friedrich Gauss.
+Enter <a href="https://epsilonstream.com/topic/gaussMathematician"> Carl Friedrich Gauss</a>.
 Gauss was a famous German mathematician whose work has made a huge impact on modern mathematics and physics.
 As a child in the 18th century, he was notoriously precocious.
 One story tells of a frustrated school teacher who instructed a misbehaving Carl Gauss to add all the numbers from $1$ to $100$, in order to keep the child occupied for quite some time.
 Unfortunately for the teacher, the young Gauss devised the following shortcut.

 The sum of the numbers, $T$, can be written in two ways: